How are Ewing tumors treated?

 Treatment overview for Ewing tumors

 Once a Ewing tumor has been found and staged, the cancer care team will talk with you about treatment options.
 It’s important to be sure you understand your child’s options as well as their possible side effects to help make the decision that’s the best fit for your child.
 If there is anything you don’t understand, ask to have it explained.
-You can find some good questions to ask in the section “What should you ask the doctor about Ewing tumors?”
+You can find some good questions to ask in “What should you ask the doctor about Ewing tumors?”

 The main goals of treatment of Ewing tumors are: